Where to go apple picking in Ontario 2023

 Puddicombe Estate Farm, Winery & Cider

-Puddicombe Estate is a family-run fruit farm, winery and cidery, that has been operating for over 200 years.
+Puddicombe Estate is another family favourite fruit farm, winery and cidery that has been operating for over 200 years.

-The orchard grows 13 varieties of apples, including Fuji apples, one of the sweetest varieties of apples and Granny Smith apples, one of the most tart apples.
+The orchard grows 13 varieties of apples, including sweet Fuji and tart Granny Smith apples.

 Location: 1468 #8 Highway, Winona